bjackman/locali-ci/README.md

 If you're still reading, you probably have a lot of tests to run, otherwise you wouldn't find Limmat useful.
 So the system needs a way to throttle the parallelism to avoid gobbling resources.
 The most obvious source of throttling is the worktrees.
-If your tests need one - i.e. if you haven't set `needs_worktee = false` - then those tests can only be parallelised up to the `num_worktrees` value set in your config (default: 8).
+If your tests need one - i.e. if you haven't set `needs_worktree = false` - then those tests can only be parallelised up to the `num_worktrees` value set in your config (default: 8).
 But there's also more flexible throttling available.